Costa Rica revealed over 10 days and 500 road miles.

 We hit the sack early because the next day was a challenging canyoneering and rappelling trek, featuring hiking along gloomy, steep and slippery jungle paths, threading our way down narrow slick rock river canyons, and rappelling down increasingly taller waterfalls.

-Video snippet of Robin backward ziplining
+Check out the video snippet of Robin backward ziplining

 Just getting to the trail head was an adventure, with a dusty, lurching and noisy ride up perpendicular limestone roads in bench seats attached to a large 4X4 flatbed truck with giant tires capable of tackling deeply potholed and switchback gravel trails.
 All in the heat and humidity of a tropical rain forest.